tseela/hw1/README.md

 the module includes the following enum:

-'typedef enum {
+    typedef enum {

         // No error

         ERROR_SUCCESS = 0,

         // malloc faild

         ERROR_MEMORY = 1,

         // the user gave the function a NULL pointer

         ERROR_NULL = 2,

         // the user tries to approach a row or a col that doesn't exists

         ERROR_ROW_COL = 3,

         // the user tries to add two matrixes from different sizes

         ERROR_ADD_SIZES = 4,

         // the user tries to multiply two matrixes that can't be multiplied

         ERROR_MULT_SIZES = 5,

         // matrix's width or height can't be 0

         ERROR_ZERO_SIZE = 6

-} ErrorCode;'
+    } ErrorCode;

 Includes the functions: